Pipeline outage causes U.S. gasoline supply crunch, panic buying

 “We are asking people not to hoard,” U.S. Energy Secretary Jennifer Granholm told reporters at the White House.
 “Things will be back to normal soon.”

-Colonial was shut on Friday after hackers launched a ransomware attack - effectively locking up its computer systems and demanding payment to release them - and the company has said it is hoping to “substantially” restart by the end of this week.
+Colonial was shut on Friday after hackers launched a ransomware attack - effectively locking up its computer systems and demanding payment to release them.

+The company said it is making progress and hopes to restart a substantial portion of operations by week’s end.
+The company said it has taken delivery of an additional 2 million barrels from refineries for deployment upon restart.

+“Markets experiencing supply constraints and/or not serviced by other fuel delivery systems are being prioritized,” Colonial said in a statement.

-About 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%, tracking firm GasBuddy said.
+Over 20% of metro Atlanta gas stations are without gasoline, tracking firm GasBuddy said, adding that about 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%.
 Unleaded gas prices, meanwhile, neared an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.

+Colonial said it made recent deliveries to parts of Georgia, South Carolina, North Carolina, Maryland and New Jersey.

 Granholm said there is not a shortage but a gasoline supply “crunch” in North Carolina, South Carolina, Tennessee, Georgia and Southern Virginia, regions that typically rely on Colonial for fuel.